Colorado Springs Divorce Mediation Lawyers

 In some cases, especially those in which serious domestic violence is alleged or already established, mediation may not be appropriate.
 In these cases, we can file an appropriate motion with the court on behalf of our client requesting relief from the standing order for mediation.

-Dial (719) 259-0050 now or contact us online to schedule a consultation with the Colorado Springs divorce mediation lawyers at Drexler Law.
+Dial (719) 259-0050 now or contact us online to schedule a consultation with the divorce mediation lawyers at Drexler Law in Colorado Springs.

 When Is Arbitration Appropriate?